 - Once the view has been created, it is easy to create a Communications Professional target group that uses your view.

 Once created, the name of the view appears under Select a SQL View in the Recipient Data File section of the Create Transactional Mailing dialog.

-MA Professional Rules for iMIS SQL Views
+Communications Professional Rules for iMIS SQL Views

 - Creating an iMIS SQL View requires a database administrator (DBA) or a consultant using the SQL Server Enterprise Manager.
 It is also based on the SQL Server and its views in the database.
 The view uses the SQL Server Enterprise Manager.